-The bill has a list of concepts related to race, sex, nationality, color, and ethnicity that it defines as divisive and therefore prohibited.
-It does say that divisive or controversial concepts can be taught if done so objectively and impartially, but who gets to determine what is objective and impartial is unclear.
+The bill has a list of concepts related to race, sex, nationality, color, and ethnicity that it defines as prohibited.
+It does say that divisive or controversial concepts can be taught in elective courses, but not in any required college or university courses.

-The legislation also would prohibit institutions of higher education from including what it defines as divisive concepts in new student or freshmen orientation teaching, instruction, or training.
+The legislation also would prohibit institutions of higher education from including what it defines as prohibited concepts in new student or freshmen orientation teaching, instruction, or training.

 Through this Action Network page you can easily e-mail your State Representative and the Representatives on the State and Local Government Committee to express opposition to the legislation.

-Here are several quick links so that you can read directly about the bills:
+Here are quick links so that you can read directly about the bills: